 But despite the always-on-always-connected nature of mobile devices, a mere 2% conduct research about a bank's products and services on their cell phones and mobile payments are still not widely used today.
 "The technology exists but a payment leader, such as Visa or Paypal, has yet to emerge, causing a very fragmented industry," said Brian McGuire, vice president of treasury management services with Private Bank of Buckhead in Atlanta.

-While banking services available by text at the Private Bank of Buckhead include accessing account balances, history of recent transactions and recovering activation codes, the newest trend in small business finance is the growth of applying for a loan using an Android or iOS device -- be it a smartphone or a tablet.
+While banking services available by text at the Private Bank of Buckhead include accessing account balances, history of recent transactions and recovering activation codes, the newest trend in small business finance is the growth of applying for a loan using an Android or iOS device -- be it a smartphone or a tablet."Ease is what has led to the rise of using cell phones for business," said Rohit Arora, chief executive officer of Biz2Credit.
+"Difficulty depends on the platform.
+If the bank's site is optimized for mobile, it works better.
+You cannot complete a loan application via smart phone or tablet if the bank has not optimized, which is the case for most banks."

 With 14 million active users, Bank of America's mobile banking platform appears optimized.
 Customers are depositing 140,000 checks daily through the national bank's mobile check deposit with a mobile banking app.